-You can implement Enterprise JavaBeans that use RMI-IIOP to provide EJB interoperability in heterogeneous server environments:
+You can implement Enterprise JavaBeans that use RMI-IIOP to provide EJB interoperability in heterogeneous server environments, as described in the following sections:

-- Section 13.1, "Accessing EJBs with a Java Client" - Section 13.2, "Accessing EJBs with a CORBA/IDL Client"
+- Section 15.1, "Accessing EJBs with a Java Client" - Section 15.2, "Accessing EJBs with a CORBA/IDL Client"

-13.1 Accessing EJBs with a Java Client
+15.1 Accessing EJBs with a Java Client

 A Java RMI client can use an ORB and IIOP to access Enterprise beans residing on a WebLogic Server instance.
-See "Understanding Enterprise JavaBeans" in Oracle Fusion Middleware Programming Enterprise JavaBeans for Oracle WebLogic Server.
+See "Understanding Enterprise JavaBeans" in Programming WebLogic Enterprise JavaBeans for Oracle WebLogic Server.

-13.2 Accessing EJBs with a CORBA/IDL Client
+15.2 Accessing EJBs with a CORBA/IDL Client